PhamHanh96/Hanh_Project_Intern_Codeception/README.md

 - source C:/xampp/htdocs/3ktools.dk/redgit/sql/3ktools_data.sql
 - Copy configuration.onl.phg to configuration.php
 - Change the "user" and "password" of this file for matching with your setup local(user and pass của php).
+- open the site with correct url . you will get the perfect site on local . (maybe the site will can't run on local because public $force_ssl = '2'; and you need to change value to 0  on configuration.php)